hyperledger/iroha-javascript/README.md

    pnpm --filter data-model codegen
    ```

-6. Use tests and TypeScript hints and update the rest of SDK:
+6. Use tests and TypeScript hints and update the rest of the SDK:

    ```bash
    pnpm -w type-check